Adidas cuts ties with Ye over antisemitic remarks that caused an uproar

 Adidas had been reviewing its partnership with Ye since he wore a "White Lives Matter" shirt at Paris Fashion Week.
 The Anti-Defamation League considers the slogan, which has been embraced by white supremacists, a symbol of hate speech.

-Twitter and Instagram suspended Ye after making antisemitic posts, including a post on Twitter saying, " "Go death con 3 on JEWISH PEOPLE."
+Twitter and Instagram suspended Ye earlier this month after making antisemitic posts, including a post on Twitter threating to go "death con 3 on JEWISH PEOPLE."

-In response, Ye announced that he was purchasing the conservative-friendly Twitter knock-off company Parler, in a move that puzzled tech observers.
+In response to the social media companies locking down his accounts, Ye announced that he was purchasing the conservative-friendly Twitter knock-off company Parler, in a move that puzzled tech observers.
 Details of the transaction have yet to be made public.

-It is the latest fallout in the business world for Ye since he began unleashing his inflammatory comments.
+Adidas moving away from Ye is his latest fallout in the business world since he began unleashing his inflammatory comments.
 The Balenciaga fashion house has ended its relationship with him and Hollywood talent agency Creative Artists Agency also dumped him.

 Production studio MRC said on Monday that it is shelving a finished documentary on Ye upon reviewing his recent antisemitic remarks,